meorton/temp/README.md

 ## Conclusion

-**KVM with Proxmox VE is the recommended solution** for your industrial OT environment based on:
+**KVM with Proxmox VE is the recommended solution** for our industrial OT environment based on:

 ### Financial Benefits
 - **$4,796-$6,945 cost savings** over 3 years